-Once all these steps have been completed, use your web browser to go to the URL given in the output of rudder-init.
+Once all these steps have been completed, use your web browser to go to the URL given on the step described in the section about initial configuration.

 You should see a loading screen, then a login prompt.
 The default login is "admin" with password "admin", authenticating you in the Rudder web interface with full administrative privileges.
-You are strongly advised to change this password as soon as possible.